-- We opt to target a class of applications in which users may be selfish, but not malicious (e.g., users may decide not to make available their ratings, for example, for privacy concerns, but they have no incentives to maliciously modify ratings).
-An example of these applications consists of users on the move distributing content through an electronic urban tapestry [18] (a system for accessing and publishing location-specific content through portable devices).
-This class of applications shares the same value system (e.g., connecting with other people, creating an online identity, expressing oneself, etc.) of technologies with which people have recently driven innovation: Wikipedia, open source software, tagging systems, and many others reported in a recent book by Tapscott and Williams [27]. - We consider the web of trust to be a network in which the small world phenomenon holds (i.e., the distance between any two people is short).
+- We opt to target a class of applications in which users do not maliciously modify ratings.
+That is, for example, the case for the Advogato community - most users rate themselves (they judge their own expertise in developing software) with the lowest level of trust.
+More generally, this assumption holds for all applications whose users share a value system (e.g., connecting with other people, creating an online identity, expressing oneself, etc.) similar to the one that has recently contributed to the success of Wikipedia, open source software, tagging systems, and many other technologies reported in a recent book by Tapscott and Williams [21].
+However, there are applications in which users may maliciously modify their ratings.
+To tackle this problem, we are currently studying whether a distributed hash table on top of a mobile ad-hoc network may store user ratings and prevent their malicious modification. - We consider the web of trust to be a network in which the small world phenomenon holds (i.e., the distance between any two people is short).
 We argue this is a perfectly plausible assumption given that the web of trust is a social network, for which the small world phenomenon emerges.